 ×

-Symptoms of Celiac disease may include any of the following:
+Symptoms of celiac disease may include:

 • Tissue transglutaminase antibodies